Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

 **Encapsulation** is hiding pieces of functionality and making it unavailable to the rest of the code base.
 It is a form of data protection, so that data cannot be manipulated or changed without obvious intention.
 It is what defines the boundaries in your application and allows your code to achieve new levels of complexity.
 Ruby, like many other OO languages, **accomplishes this task by creating objects, and exposing interfaces (i.e., methods) to interact with those objects.**

 Encapsulation hides the implementation details of a class from other objects.

+Encapsulation lets us hide the internal representation of an object from the outside and only expose the methods and properties that users of the object need.
+We expose these properties and methods through the public interface of a class: its public methods.

+Classes group common behaviours and **objects encapsulate state**.

 ###### Polymorphism